A Realistic Neutrino mixing scheme arising from $A_4$ symmetry: The Model

 The details of the basis and multiplication rules under $A_4$ symmetry can be found in the Refs\,\cite{Ma:2001dn, King:2006np, Altarelli:2010gt, King:2013eh}.
-The Lagrangian is formulated in the T basis\,\cite{Altarelli:2010gt} and it is presented in the following manner,
+The Lagrangian in the leading order\,(LO) is formulated in the T basis\,\cite{Altarelli:2010gt} and it is presented in the following manner,